HimJ379PRO/TradingBot/README.md

 ---

-For queries or contributions, feel free to reach out!
+For queries, contributions, or **if you want to develop your own trading bot feel free to reach out!** [💼 LinkedIn](https://www.linkedin.com/in/datawizhimj/)